exponential-idle-guides/exponential-idle-guides/src/view/guide-extensions/glossary.md

 ### Sigma

 Sigma is the number of students.
 E.g. "I have 300 sigma" means I have 300 total students.
 "Graduate every 5 sigma" means to graduate every 5 students.
-Denoted as \\(\sigma \\) in the game.
+Denoted as $\sigma $ in the game.

 ### Tau

-Tau, formatted in the game as \\(\tau\\), is the main currency gained from doing theories.
+Tau, formatted in the game as $\tau$, is the main currency gained from doing theories.
 Tau is used to increase $F(t)$.

 ### Rho

-Rho, formatted in the game as \\(\rho\\), is also a currency gained from doing theories.
+Rho, formatted in the game as $\rho$, is also a currency gained from doing theories.
 However, rho is reset upon publication.
 In fact for most theories, the $\tau$ in a theory is simply the maximum rho ever reached in that theory.

 ### Publication / Pub